SeidarT¶

 Documentation for managing conda environments with Miniconda or Anaconda can be found here.
 The full Anaconda release has a GUI called Navigator for managing environments.
 This can be found on the webpage.

 SeidarT uses Python 3 as the high-level interface and Fortran for the time-critical finite-difference solvers.
-Runtime dependencies include NumPy and standard scientific Python tools for I/O and visualization; see the environment YAML file in the repository for the exact dependency list.
+Runtime dependencies include NumPy and the scientific Python stack used for project setup, plotting, and post-processing; see the environment YAML files for the exact dependency lists.

 Installation¶